Plant a Tree… For Wildlife and People

 For every one tonne of wood briquettes we sell, we plant one native tree in the UK.

-Whether you buy one pack or one pallet, you’re helping to create native public access woodland for everyone to enjoy.
+Whether you buy one pack or one pallet, you’re helping to create native public access woodland

 We formed the Wood Fuel Co-operative in 2011, having spent most of the previous 20 years planting native hardwood trees on land purchased for this purpose.
 To date, our founding director, Rowland, has been instrumental in planting over 1 million trees over four large public access woodlands in Scotland and several smaller sites in England.